-The RITE Pilot Project, licensed under FERC P-12611, builds on the successful RITE demonstration that was developed from 2006-08.
-The RITE Pilot consists of:
+The RITE Project Pilot, licensed under FERC P-12611, builds on the successful RITE Demonstration that was developed from 2005-08.
+The RITE Project Pilot will consist of:

 - A Project boundary of approximately 21 acres, including shoreline lands for interconnection;

-- Thirty 35 kW, 5-meter diameter axial flow Gen5 Kinetic Hydropower Systems (KHPS) turbines;
+- Up to Thirty 35-kW, 5-meter diameter axial flow Kinetic Hydropower Systems (KHPS) turbines;

-- 480-volt underwater cables from each turbine to the shoreline switchgear vaults that will interconnect to a control room and interconnection points, and
+- 480-volt underwater cables from each turbine to five shoreline switchgear vaults that will interconnect to a control room and interconnection points, and;

 - Appurtenant faculties for navigation and operation.

-In accordance with the FERC Pilot Project License, the RITE Pilot Project will be installed in stages with commensurate environmental monitoring as follows:
+In accordance with the FERC Pilot Project License, the RITE Pilot Project is being installed in stages with commensurate environmental monitoring as follows:

-- Install B-1: Install a single TriFrame, consisting of three Gen5 turbines (Planned 2018)
+- Install B-1: Install a single TriFrame, consisting of three Gen5 turbines (Planned 2 Q 2020.)

 - Install B-2: Install up to three additional TriFrames, consisting of up to nine Gen5 turbines (Potential, timing extended beyond the pilot license period)

 The 1.05 MW RITE Project (RITE Pilot) was licensed under the first FERC Hydrokinetic Pilot Project License, which was issued in conjunction with a 401 Water Quality Certification (WQC) permit issued by NYSDEC, an underwater lands lease issued by NYSOGS, and CZMA concurrence issued by NYSDOS.
 The RITE Pilot consent process began in late 2008 and the FERC license was issued January 2012.
 Throughout the consent process the following key organizations have been involved: NYSDEC, NYSDOS, USACE, USEPA, NMFS/NOAA, USCG, NYSOGS, and others.
 Public involvement included stakeholder meetings, work groups, public meetings, and public notice and comment periods.
 The following is a brief procedural history: